sarahrhalem/Melanoma-Federated-Learning/README.md

 6. FL_Melanoma_obj3  FedAdam and FedProx non iid testing 1
 7. FL_Melanoma_obj3  FedProx real case scenario split

-The above notebooks use the following modules we implemented from scratch as the code behind our project.
-These modules are imported by the Import packages and modules script in the notebooks:
--	FedAvg
--	FLAdjustment
--	FLScenario
--	FLTrainVal
--	FLutils
--	FLWorker
--	FocalLoss
--	MelanomaDataset
--	MelanomaEfficientNet
--	Plot
--	ResizeImages
--	Test
--	TrainVal
--	utils
--	Visualise
-Data
 Source data can be downloaded from the link below, note we only use the training JPEG data:
 -	https://challenge2020.isic-archive.com/